SimbersOrg/csgo-hud/readme.md

 Reducing GPU load in general can help too, e.g. closing or disabling hardware accelleration in Chrome, Discord, Steam, and any other apps that use your GPU.

 If that doesn't help, you could try switching to CPU rendering – this may only make it worse though.
 If you want to try it, you can do this with the `–disable-gpu` parameter, e.g. run `npx electron-forge start – –disable-gpu` in the project directory.

+The bomb plant and defuse animations are buggy right now, looking to replace them with newer ones so you'll have to live with them just removing bars instead of interpolating them out for a while.